 Creating very long exposures requires neutral density (ND) filters, which are very dark and limit the amount of light being allowed through the lens and into the camera’s sensor.
 I personally use the Lee Big Stopper, but there are a number of options.

-Next time you’re photographing a scene with movement, try experimenting with your shutter speed to create different images and play around with how different amounts of movement and blur make the images feel.
+Next time you’re photographing seascapes, or any scene with movement, try experimenting with your shutter speed to create different images and play around with how different amounts of movement and blur make the images feel.

 Leave a link to your images that show creative use of shutter speed in the comments, I would love to see them!